OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

       -  *Y-Axis*
         -  *Minimum* - Minimum value for y-axis.
         -  *Maximum* - Maximum value for y-axis.
-    -  *Prefix Axes* - Automatically pick the right prefix for axes values.
+    -  *Prefix Units* - Automatically pick the right prefix for units.

 Re-simulating a Model
 ---------------------